 Discussions have fallen off as of late, because with three straight years of so much parity, we’re not convinced there’s a point to the questions nor contemplations because every week is so wacky.
-“We don’t know,” and “Who knows?” answers pretty much all of them as of late.
+“We don’t know,” and “Who knows?” can only be stated so many times.

 We always do it in that order to make sure we never miss a school.

 The Alaskas = Alaska-Anchorage & Alaska-Fairbanks

 The North schools = Simon Fraser & Western Washington

 The Puget Sound schools = Seattle Pacific & Saint Martin’s

 The East schools = Central Washington & Northwest Nazarene

 The Oregons = Concordia-Portland & Western Oregon

 Sometimes we’ll also say stuff like “The Westerns,” meaning WWU & WOU or “Spartin,” meaning SPU & Saint Martin’s.